Skip to main content

 This changes how we think about AI in development.
 The conversation usually focuses on AI writing code—generation, acceleration, shipping faster.
 But there's enormous value in AI that reviews work, not just creates it.

 Fresh perspective is a resource.
-Traditionally, it's been expensive and scarce—you need new people, new eyes, new context.
+Traditionally, it's been expensive and scarce.
 AI makes it renewable.
 You can manufacture unfamiliarity on demand.

 The Takeaway